Learn how to make crispy roasted chickpeas, a healthy snack that’s packed with protein and fiber. Great on salads and soups too!

 - In a medium bowl, toss chickpeas with olive oil, salt, pepper, and garlic powder until well-coated.

 - Spread on small rimmed baking sheet in single layer.
-Bake for 25-30 minutes, shaking pan every 10 minutes to stir chickpeas.
+Bake for 25 to 30 minutes, carefully shaking pan every 10 minutes to stir chickpeas.
 Bake until crispy and golden brown.

 - Let cool completely before enjoying (see note).